BrokenShards/MiInput/readme.md

 ```

-## To Do
+## TO-DO
-- Have actions assigned joystick inputs be able to convert XInput buttons and axies to SFML and back.

-## Possibilities
+### Possibilities
 - Design a simple GUI application for creating/modifying action sets.

 ## Changelog
+### Version 0.3.1
+- Now only XInput is used for the joystick backend making action loading, saving and usage more consistent.

+### Version 0.3.0
+- Restructured project to reduce repeated code and seperate SFML and XInput joystick implementations.
+- Changing between SFML and XInput joystick input backends will invalidate actions and is now stated.

 ### Version 0.2.0
 - Now XInput can be used for the joystick backend.
 This is enabled by default and can be changed on the fly.
 - Cleaned up API for less verbose usage.